martinbudden/Library-Sensors/README.md

 The Arduino Framework and the Raspberry Pi Pico SDK Framework are supported.

+The ESPIDF Framework is currently supported for SPI but not I2C.

+Support for the STM32 Framework is under development.

 ## Dependencies

 This library uses the [VectorQuaternionMatrix library](https://github.com/martinbudden/Library-VectorQuaternionMatrix)